translation theory

 Translation procedures

-Translation is a field of various procedures.
-In addition to word-for-word and sense-for-sense procedures, the translator may use a variety of procedures that differ in importance according to the contextual factors of both the ST and the TT.
-In the present research, we will try to define the most crucial and frequent procedures used by translators…
+Translation theorists have devised various procedures to deal with different types of texts in translation.
+In addition to word-for-word and sense-for-sense translations, translators may use a variety of procedures which differ according to the contextual aspects of both the ST and the TT...

 Read the full article…